 If the door that needs to be replaced is in a standard size that measures 30, 32, or 36 inches wide by 80 inches tall by 1¾ inches thick, it should be relatively easy for a homeowner to find a replacement door.
 Any other size would require a custom-made door and frame.
 Custom doors and frames increase the price of materials and labor since they will be more complex and take longer to install.

 Door type can also affect the installation cost.
 Some types of doors are primarily indoor styles, while others are more suitable for exteriors.
 The chosen style and material will affect the overall price, from bifold doors that run from $150 to $500 to bulkhead basement doors that cost up to $6,000 or more.
 In some cases homeowners will want to hire a company that specializes in particular types of doors, such as hiring one of the best garage door installation companies for a new garage door.
-Door styles and costs will be covered in more detail below.

 The door material is typically the factor that affects cost the most.
 Homeowners will want to keep in mind that each door material is available in many styles.
-The following are some of the most popular door materials and average prices.

 - Aluminum.
 Aluminum doors are used as both exterior and interior choices.
 They are relatively lightweight while still being sturdy enough to support a large window.
 Homeowners can expect to pay around $100 to $2,000 for an aluminum door.